 The move to grant TPS to Afghans follows similar decisions in recent weeks to give temporary immigration protections to Ukrainians, Sudanese, and South Sudanese nationals.

 Although many immigration advocacy groups celebrated Wednesday’s announcement, the move also brought calls for President Joe Biden and federal lawmakers to create a statutory path to citizenship for Afghans, a process Congress has used in the past to receive Cuban nationals, Hungarians escaping Soviet rule and Liberians fleeing civil war, political instability and, more recently, an Ebola outbreak.

 A legislative proposal to accomplish this, which many refer to as the Afghan Adjustment Act, has failed to make headway in the current Congress.

 Joseph Azam, a board member of the Afghan American Foundation, commended the TPS designation for Afghans on Wednesday but said the move was “only the first step.”

 “President Biden must now use his bully pulpit to highlight the urgent need for Congress to act on permanent and comprehensive protection for America’s Afghan allies and friends through the passage of the Afghan Adjustment Act,” Azam said.
 “The administration must also continue to focus on the evacuation and resettlement of at-risk Afghans.”

 The call for passage of the Afghan Adjustment Act was joined by other advocacy groups, including the National Immigration Forum, Catholic Legal Immigration Network Inc., and Human Rights First, among others.

-Recent TPS designations or redesignations for Ukraine, Sudan, and South Sudan underscore the fact that TPS and other executive actions are important ways President Biden can deliver on his promises, grant meaningful protections, and advance both America’s interests and values.
+Recent TPS designations or redesignations for Ukraine, Sudan, and South Sudan underscore that TPS and other executive actions are important ways President Biden can deliver on his promises, grant meaningful protections, and advance both America’s interests and values.